 College of Arts, Law and Education

-I invite you to join our College - as a student, researcher, staff member, supporter – to play your part in creating the future.
+Within CALE we strive for a culture of appreciation that fosters belonging, equity and diversity.
+I invite you to join us - as a student, researcher, staff member, supporter – to play your part in creating a better future.

 Who we are